Shockshwat/Shiru/README.md

 ## **About**
 **Shiru** is a fork of [Miru](https://github.com/ThaUnknown/miru/) that is focused on providing a better feature rich experience with free mobile support.
 The overall goal was to implement features and design a similar experience to using a streaming website with functionality akin to MalSync and AniSkip.

 This is a pure JS BitTorrent streaming environment, with a built-in list manager.
 Imagine qBit + Taiga + MPV, all in a single package, but streamed real-time.
-Completly ad free with no tracking/data collection.
+Completely ad free with no tracking/data collection.

-This app is meant to feel look, work and perform like a streaming website/app, while providing all the advantages of torrenting, like file downloads, higher download speeds, better video quality and quicker releases.
+This app is meant to feel, look, work and perform like a streaming website/app, while providing all the advantages of torrenting, like file downloads, higher download speeds, better video quality and quicker releases.

-Unlike qBit's sequential, seeking into undownloaded data will prioritise downloading that data, instead of flat out closing MPV.
+Unlike qBit's sequential approach, seeking into data that hasn't been downloaded yet will prioritise downloading that data, instead of simply closing MPV.
 ## **Features**
 ### **Anime:**
 - full AniList and MyAnimeList integration